richelbilderbeek/workshop_20250306/docs/README.md

 - bring Processing booklets
 - prepare 1 hour in advance

-## Needed from Stadsbibliotet
+## Needed from Stadsbiblioteket

-We need from Stadsbibliotket:
+We need from Stadsbiblioteket:

 - laptops with Processing installed
 - prepare 1 hour in advance